Laura Mae Lindo

 Laura Mae Monique Lindo (born 1976) is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
-She represents the electoral district of Kitchener Centre as a member of the Ontario New Democratic Party.
-In January 2023, Lindo announced that she would be stepping down in July to take a position with the philosophy department of the University of Waterloo.
+She represented the electoral district of Kitchener Centre as a member of the Ontario New Democratic Party.
+In January 2023, Lindo announced that she would step down as MPP in July to take a position with the philosophy department of the University of Waterloo.
+She officially resigned on July 13, 2023.

 Early life and education

 Born in Canada, Lindo's parents immigrated to the country from Jamaica.
 Her mother Osra Lindo graduated from York University with a bachelor's degree in gender and women's studies at the age of 79.
 She is the niece of former Ontario MPP and Speaker Alvin Curling.
 Raised in Scarborough, Lindo has lived in Kitchener since 2014.

 Lindo graduated from the University of Toronto with a Bachelor of Arts (BA) degree in philosophy in 1998 followed by a second BA degree in African studies and philosophy from York University.
 Her Master of Education degree, completed at York, examined Ontario's high school philosophy program.
 Lindo also holds a Doctor of Philosophy degree in education.
 She completed her studies at York University in 2011 with a thesis titled "I'm Writing for Freedom!"
 Mapping Public Discourse on Race in Comedy.